Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and

 \section{Introduction}

-Molten salts are used in a number of applications including in nuclear reactors where coolants are required to control the rate of reaction in the reactor and transfer the heat energy for electrical energy generation.
+Molten salts are used in a number of important applications including energy generation.
+This includes nuclear energy where coolants are required to transfer heat to generate electricity.
 Water is the primary coolant in current nuclear reactors, however, it has its disadvantages, such as high-reactivity \cite{US_nuclear2011}.
 Traditional coolants cannot be recycled after use and contribute to a large proportion of nuclear waste.
 One motivator for the development of molten salt reactors is they allow for a recyclable coolant which would dramatically reduce the amount of waste in nuclear energy production.

-Fuel rods make up 3\% of the nuclear waste which needs to be disposed of.
+Fuel rods make up 3\% of the nuclear waste which needs to be disposed.
 There are currently some liquids being considered as a fuel transport fluid and/or coolant which could be processed and recycled in order to minimise nuclear waste.
 These liquids include molten salts which are the subject of this study \cite{Rosenthal1970,FRANDSEN2020,Allen2007,Tang2015}.

 Flow and transfer of heat are two primary functions of molten salts in these applications \cite{zhao-review}.
 Thermal conductivity and thermal diffusivity are important characteristics of these liquids to consider.
 These properties can vary drastically depending on the operating temperature and pressure and are responsible for the flow, diffusion, and thermal transport properties of the liquids.
 This makes it important to collect thermal data and transport across a wide range of temperatures and pressures and to understand physical mechanisms setting thermal conductivity of molten salts.